 Keep records of the fuel capacity and consumption of your boat.
 Drastic changes in consumption and mileage may indicate a problem.
-N-17

-Manual Fuel Selector Override
+Manual Fuel Selector Override for Electric Valve

 Motorized ball valves help prevent potential head or diurnal pressure from being transferred to the fuel supply line and enable each engine to drain fuel from specific tanks.